 I remember my great grandfather (who, incidentally, lived to be 105) watching cricket on TV.
-The volume was almost nil and that, for some reason, used to annoy me.
+The volume was very low and that, for some reason, used to annoy me.
 It was like a constant buzz – neither silent nor noisy.
-His logic was that he was deaf and would not be able to hear anyway, so he might as well be soft instead of adding to the noise around him.
+His logic was that he was deaf and would not be able to hear anyway, so the television might as well be soft instead of adding to the noise around him.

 My grandfather has become like that too.
-He watches the news; he does not listen to it because the TV is perpetually silent.
+He watches the news; he does not listen to it.
 It does not bother me so much because at least there’s no annoying buzz.

 My grandfather, of late, has started talking very slowly, thinking things through, weighing his words and all that.